-Making sandwiches for a crowd are the perfect foods to prepare for some occasions when cooking for a crowd.
+Making sandwiches for a crowd are the perfect foods to prepare for some occasions.
 Sandwiches are generally made with two or more slices of bread making them perfect finger foods for parties or gatherings where convenient foods are needed.

 We know for hundreds of years that people have spread butter, jams and cheese on pieces of freshly baked bread.
 Bread has also been eaten with meats for hundreds of years while men were gaming.
 It is easy to perceive that someone would put two pieces of bread together to hold a piece of meat in the center.